 Q: Who should be screened for hepatitis C?

 A: In late 2012, the Centers for Disease Control and Prevention (CDC) and Department of Health and Human Services (DHHS) will issue recommendations for important changes in screening practices for hepatitis C. All persons born between 1945 and 1965 will be invited for a one-time office screen.
 This method has been demonstrated to be more likely to identify the many people with chronic hepatitis C who have it, but do not yet know it.
-With marked advances in treatment success, case identification is more important than ever.
+With marked advances in treatment success, case is more important than ever.

 expert care at mass general